 About Miami Dade College

-Today, more than 174,000 students attend Miami Dade College, a state-supported college with eight campuses and numerous outreach centers.
+Today, more than 175,000 students attend Miami Dade College, a state-supported college with seven campuses, two centers and numerous outreach centers.
 We are the largest institution of higher education in the United States and one of the most highly regarded colleges in the nation.

 Each of our campuses has its own distinct identity and specialties.
 But, they also offer a broad base of general education courses, allowing you to take first-year classes at any of our campuses (except the Medical Campus).
 That means you get to decide what campus you want to attend.
 Take all of your first-year classes at one campus, or follow the path of some of our working students and take morning classes near your home and evening and weekend classes near your place of work.
 As you begin to take more advanced courses, you may need to focus your studies at a specific campus where your program is offered.

 To find out more about what each campus has to offer, visit our Campus listing page.

 Miami Dade was created with the idea that anyone with a desire to get a college degree should be given that opportunity.
 Miami Dade first opened its doors in the 1960s, amidst the strain of desegregation and the influx of thousands of Cuban refugees.
 Initially, 1,428 students entered “Chicken Coop College,” nicknamed for the original buildings that were transformed into classrooms.
 Dade County Junior College, as it was known back then, was open to any county resident who had graduated from high school.
 When it opened, the College became Florida’s first integrated junior college.
 By the mid-1960s, enrollment had grown to more than 15,000 students.
 By 1967, the College was the largest institution of higher education in the state of Florida.